Team: 3 UX / UI Designers

-The U.S. Department of the Interior protects and manages the Nation’s natural resources and cultural heritage; provides scientific and other information about those resources; and honors its trust responsibilities or special commitments to American Indians, Alaska Natives, and affiliated Island Communities.
-With a wide breadth of content to cover, the DOI needs to show off what they were about in a way that wouldn’t overwhelm the user.
+The U.S. Department of the Interior protects and manages the Nation’s natural resources and cultural heritage; provides scientific and other information about those resources; and honors its special commitments to American Indians, Alaska Natives, and affiliated Island Communities.
+With a wide breadth of content to cover, the DOI needs to show off what they are about in a way that won’t overwhelm the user.

 Problem: The site is largely set up as a launchpad for redirection to bureau websites.

 Solution: Restructure the site navigation and styling to create a more discoverable site where the user could -

 I began reading about the Department of Interior and the bureaus / offices that sit under it.
 My partner and I then split up heuristic analysis of different pages of the site, each assessing its accessibility and usability and marking up points of improvement.
 The site had some great features such as consistent font use and a button in the global navigation to change accessibility settings on the site.
 But after digging around on the website and taking notes on the appearance, content, navigation, and functionality, we both found common problems.
 The navigation would change as we moved throughout the site, quickly disorienting us.
 In addition, with a large, sprawling primary navigation, it was difficult to plot out how our a user might find their way.

 In addition, we both evaluated the layout of the site as well as which LATCH principles were used to help a user find what they were looking for.
 I found it particularly fascinating that the Interior adopted a format similar to a news website.
 They used bright, colorful photos and multiple ways for the user to find news articles - through the carousel hero, sections of cards in the body, and a menu heading.
 It was easy to find recent articles (under ‘latest news’) but when I simply wanted to understand what the Interior does or look for news on a particular topic, the navigation was not as helpful as I’d hoped.